Funeral Insurance Plan Types:

 Because burial and preneed insurance policies are contracts with specific funeral homes, you may be limited to the geographical boundaries of that company’s service area.

-If your plans change or you move away from the area where you bought your burial or preneed policy, you may not be covered.
-Choosing final expense insurance instead will give you and your loved ones more flexibility and guaranteed coverage.
+You may not be covered if your plans change or you move away from the area where you bought your burial or preneed policy.
+Choosing final expense insurance will give you and your loved ones more flexibility and guaranteed coverage.